RotherOSS/doc-otobo-installation/content/installation-docker.rst

 With the dockerized OTOBO deployment you can get your personal OTOBO instance up and running within minutes.
 All of OTOBO´s dependencies are already included in the provided collection of Docker images.

-- MariaDB is set up as the default database.
+- Service *db*: MariaDB is set up as the default database.
-- Elasticsearch is set up for the OTOBO power search.
+- Service *elastic*: Elasticsearch is set up for the OTOBO power search.
-- Redis is enabled for fast caching.
+- Service *redis*: Redis is enabled for fast caching.
-- Gazelle is used as fast Perl webserver.
+- Service *web*: Gazelle is used as fast Perl webserver.
-- nginx is used as optional reverse proxy for HTTPS support.
+- Service *nginx*: Nginx is used as optional reverse proxy for HTTPS support.

-We think that this setup will become the perfect environment for an OTOBO installation.
+We think that this setup is the perfect environment for an OTOBO installation.

 Requirements
 ------------